Download This Bill in Microsoft Word format

 (G) In addition to the authority granted to a member state by its respective state occupational therapy laws and regulations or other applicable state law, a member state may participate with other member states in joint investigations of licensees.
-In such joint investigations, member states shall share investigative, litigation, or compliance materials in furtherance of any joint or individual investigation initiated under the compact.
+Member states shall share investigative, litigation, or compliance materials in furtherance of any joint or individual investigation initiated under the compact.

 (H) If an adverse action is taken by the home state against an occupational therapist license or occupational therapy assistant license, the compact privilege of the occupational therapist or occupational therapy assistant in all other member states must be deactivated until all encumbrances have been removed from the state license.
 All home state disciplinary orders that impose adverse action against an occupational therapist license or occupational therapy assistant license shall include a statement that the compact privilege of the occupational therapist or occupational therapy assistant is deactivated in all member states during the pendency of the order.

 (I) If a member state takes adverse action, it promptly shall notify the data system administrator, who promptly shall notify the home state of adverse actions by remote states.

 (J) Nothing in this compact may be construed to override a member state's decision that participation in an alternative program may be used in lieu of adverse action.

 Section 40-36-580.
 (A) The compact member states hereby create and establish a joint public agency known as the 'Occupational Therapy Compact Commission'.

 (1) The commission is an instrumentality of the compact states.